-May is Mental Health Awareness month, and now, months into a global pandemic, we strongly feel mental health should be a priority now more than ever.
-Many of us are experiencing feelings of stress, change, and fear, and it’s time to check in with ourselves and make sure we’re setting aside time to care for our bodies and minds.
+Months into a global pandemic, many of us are experiencing feelings of stress, change, and fear.
+It’s time to check in with ourselves and make sure we’re setting aside time to care for our bodies and minds.
 People often think of self-care and beauty routines as superficial, but we believe this is a huge misconception.
 Self-care is far from shallow—it’s essential to our emotional health and well-being.

 Self-care can trigger a “relaxation response"

 There’s a psychological reason why self-care activities like meditation, yoga, and facials can improve your state of mind.
 They trigger your body’s “relaxation response.”
 A term coined by Dr. Herbert Benson, a founder of Harvard’s Mind/Body Medical Institute, the relaxation response is your ability to switch off your body’s stress response.
 When we’re stressed, we get a surge of flight-or-fight hormones that put us on high alert: our blood pressure and heart rate increase and our muscles tense up.
 Over time, this can contribute to medical conditions like heart disease and autoimmune issues as well as depression and anxiety.
 The relaxation response instead allows our bodies to slow down and return to normal by breaking the cycle of everyday thought.
 There are many ways to access a relaxation response, like meditation, breathing techniques, acupuncture, and any form of self-pampering.
 You just have to find what works for you!

 Self-care can allow us to be our best selves